 “Angel has an exquisite eye for design and as I said, one of Dana’s and my great pleasures during the experience was to see Bryan and Angel bounce ideas off of each other.” –Ryan S.

 2. Handle Challenges

 “[The team] was a class act.
 They were innovative and always professional.
 We wanted a modern lake house that was easy to care for.
 Their team was full of ideas on how to handle the challenges.” –Victoria T.

 “Working with Jones Pierce, we were able to align our improvements with what we wanted to spend.
 Not only that, Jones Pierce was able to interpret and deliver our goals beyond the expectations we thought possible for our existing home.” –Victoria R.

 “[Jones Pierce] paid such attention to detail and listened so well that [they] created something beyond our expectations.
 (He even drew tables in the event we had one our daughter’s weddings in the yard!)” –Laurie B.

 5. Bring a Team With You

-“I have used Jones Pierce Architects for four projects over the past 20 years.
+“I have used Jones Pierce Studios for four projects over the past 20 years.
 The latest was a full exterior renovation “face lift” for a two-story, five-bedroom house in Midtown Atlanta (Ansley Park).
 Bryan and his team transformed a tired-looking and poorly-renovated façade into a very attractive, authentic Craftsman home.” –Ben P.